FINNGEN/CO2AnalysisModules/inst/modulesDocumentation/about_codeWAS.md

 ## CodeWAS

-Cohort Operations provides a PheWAS tool to explore medical codes and measurement value enrichment between cohorts with visualizations and p-values.
+Cohort Operations provides a PheWAS tool to explore medical codes and measurement values enrichment between cohorts with visualizations and p-values.

 ### Analysis Settings